csoltenborn/GoogleTestAdapter/README.md

 None or not all of my tests show up!
 * <a name="test_discovery_regex"></a>Switch on *Debug mode* at *Tools/Options/Google Test Adapter/General*, which will show on the test console whether your test executables are found by GTA.
 If they are not, configure a *Test discovery regex* at the same place.
+* Your test executable can not run with command line option `--gtest_list_tests`, e.g. because it crashes.
+Make sure that your tests can be listed via command line; if they do not, debug your test executable, e.g. by making the according test project the startup project of your solution, and placing a breakpoint at the main method of your test executable.
 * If your project configuration contains references to DLLs which do not end up in the build directory (e.g. through *Project/Properties/Linker/Input/Additional Dependencies*), these DLLs will not be found when running your tests.
 Use option *PATH extension* to add the directories containing these DLLs to the test executables' PATH variable.

 No source locations and traits are found for my tests!